webrecorder/wacz-uploader/README.md

 npm run build
 ```

+**Warning:**
-> NOTE: This app should NOT be deployed to a production environment as it currently hardcodes your Web3 Storage auth token thereby exposing it in the browser.
+This app should NOT be deployed to a production environment if you do not want to publicly share your Web3 Storage auth token, as it currently hardcodes your token thereby exposing it in the browser.